-Larson Brothers 1912 Patent Harp Guitars by Gregg Miner This page includes all the specimens and images I have found of the distinctive "Picasso" harp guitars.
+Larson Brothers Maurer and Stahl 1912 Patent Harp Guitars by Gregg Miner Updated September 2025 This page includes all the specimens and images I have found of the distinctive "Picasso" harp guitars.
 It is now clear that there were two distinct body shapes.
 Type 1 is similar to the patent drawing (with the necks slightly diverged) and is seen in double-neck versions and hollow bass neck versions.
 Type 2 is very similar, but does away with the larger bass body protrusion.
 Some have the Maurer label (or were presented with that assumption) and at least two have a Stahl label or stamp.
 Strangely, not all of these actually have the internal "parlor guitar" inside (I know - why build such a thing without the patent inner body?!).
-It could be that the internal body specimens were made for Stahl, and the non-internal body instruments were labeled "Maurer" (this warrants further investigation!). |
+My recent conclusion is that the internal body specimens were made specifically for William Stahl, and the non-internal body instruments were labeled "Maurer."
+In other words, the Larsons made both shapes for themselves under their Maurer brand, but were prevented from including the internal body by an agreement or contract with Stahl who wanted an exclusive.
+I realized this while writing my article Walter A. Boehm, the Gibson Harp Guitar and Their Influence on America's BMG Community.

 If you enjoyed this article, or found it